saraoswald/Manga-Scripts/README.md

 Video showing this script in action can be found [here](https://twitter.com/salinsley/status/1259537310938476544).

+### Pseudo Stroke
+[Pseudo-Stroke.js](Pseudo-Stroke.js) helps with strokes in InDesign.
+It is basically the equivalent of doing this:
+- creating a duplicate text frame and
+    - converting its text to outlines
+    - adding a stroke to its text
+    - moving it behind the original text frame
+- putting the duplicate and original text frame in a group

+Video showing this script in action can be found [here](https://twitter.com/salinsley/status/1279054362472583168).

+### Remove Breaks
+[Remove Breaks.js](Remove%20Breaks.js) works in conjunction with the [Add Break to](#add-break-to) scripts.
+Removes all the carriage returns in a text frame, for when you want to re-balance a text frame.

+Video showing this script in action can be found [here](https://twitter.com/salinsley/status/1254782259414003712)

+### Skew Frame
+[Skew Frame.js](Skew%20Frame.js) increments the Rotation and Shear X Angle of a text frame by the same amount.

+Video showing this script in action can be found [here](https://twitter.com/salinsley/status/1246145258586550272)

+### Squeeze Frame
+[Squeeze Frame.js](Squeeze%20Frame.js) decreases the horizontal width of a text frame by equal amounts on both sides.
+Useful while balancing text inside of frames.

+Video showing this script in action can be found [here](https://twitter.com/salinsley/status/1220345987979411470)

+More information on how to use scripts to balance text can be found [here](https://github.com/saraoswald/lettering-tutorials/wiki/Text-Placement-and-Balancing#balancing-with-scripts).

 ## Document Setup
+### Place Art
+[Place Art.js](Place%20Art.js) places art files on the correct pages in a document.
+You can either let the script try to guess where the art should be placed, or provide a starting page.

+Please read the usage instructions and notes before running this script, as it can be a very intensive operation on your computer.

+Video showing this script in action can be found [here](https://twitter.com/salinsley/status/1330585147952033792).

+## Rainbow Layer Colors
+[Rainbow Layer Colors.js](Rainbow%20Layer%20Colors.js) is just a cosmetic change to put a smile on your face.
+It changes all the layers' colors to be a [rainbow](https://twitter.com/salinsley/status/1229498048126083078).

+## RtL Page Nums
+[RtL Page Nums.js](RtL%20Page%20Nums.js) creates a reference, non-printing layer for when you have to use "backwards" files.

+Longer description and example can be found [here](https://github.com/saraoswald/lettering-tutorials/wiki/Page-Numbers#reference-page-numbers).

+### Set Binding Right to Left.js
+[Set Binding Right to Left.js](Set%20Binding%20Right%20to%20Left.js) sets the page binding setting of a document to be "Right to Left" instead of the default "Left to Right".
+This is a setting that can only be set with a script.

+More info on document direction can be found [here](https://github.com/saraoswald/lettering-tutorials/wiki/Page-Numbers#document-order-rtl-or-ltr)

 ## Document Manipulation
 ### Go to Page